RezaRahmanAI/AkBuilder/README.md

-# AS Haven Monorepo
+# AK Builders Monorepo

-AS Haven is structured as a two-tier real estate platform composed of a .NET API and an Angular client.
+AK Builders is structured as a two-tier real estate platform composed of a .NET API and an Angular client.
 This repository is organised as a monorepo so shared workflows, tooling and documentation can evolve together.

 ## Repository layout